nonlocalmodels/buildscripts/Readme.md

 ## Docker

-We provide dokcerfiles to build the code on
+We provide Dokcerfiles to build the latest stable version of NLMech on

-* Fedora using the HPX package (Docker/Fedora)
+* [Fedora](https://github.com/nonlocalmodels/NLMech/packages/384758?version=stable)  using the HPX package (Docker/Fedora)
 * Fedora compiling HPX (Docker/FedoraAll)

 You have to install [Docker](https://docs.docker.com/) on your local machine and can play around with the code as following